abhishekmishra/picoturtle/docs/docs/api.md

 title: Turtle API
 ---

-# PicoTurtle
+# PicoTurtle API

 PicoTurtle lets your create turtle graphics in the [Lua](https://lua.org) programming language.

-## Application
-You get an editor window on the left to write your program, and you get a canvas on the right to look at the results.
-You also get a small window on the bottom right to look at any print statements from your program (or any errors).
+This document discusses the API exposed by PicoTurtle to facilitate turtle graphics.

 ## What is a Turtle?
 A turtle is a simple painter which lives on a flat 2D world.
 When it moves it can paint on its world creating beautiful drawings.
 You control the turtle by writing a program which control its movements.

-# Turtle Commands
+## Turtle Commands

 This section describes the Turtle API (application programmer's interface).
 The API is just a fancy name in this case for the turtle commands available to you the programmer.
 This section describes how to create and use a turtle.
 Note that the PicoTurtle turtle commands are written in the Lua programming language.
 This document does not teach you how to program in lua.

-## Turtle Creation
+### Turtle Creation

 Since all PicoTurtle programs are Lua programs, you must create a new Lua file for every turtle program you write.
 In the Lua program you must make sure to initialize the turtle before giving it commands.

-###  picoturtle.new
+####  picoturtle.new

 The PicoTurtle turtle is available in lua via the module `picoturtle`.
 This can be loaded using the standard Lua `require` call